alekcz/maji/README.md

 Stability: Unknown (assume unstable)

-OS X: Can edit and view all prototypes
-Ubuntu: Can edit and view all prototypes
-Windows: Can only edit and view Framer Studio prototypes

 ## Installing Maji Studio

 ### Install Atom Editor
 Maji Studio is actually an add-on or package for [Atom Editor](https://atom.io/).
 You need to